ryanmcdonough/ryanmcdonough-jekyll/_posts/2023-03-15-building-legal-tech-in-house.md

 1. **Custom Creations**: Building software in your law firm means you can create something that's perfect for your unique needs and challenges.
 No more trying to fit a square peg in a round hole – it's all about working smarter, not harder!

-2. **Integration Station**: In-house development lets you blend your new software seamlessly with your existing systems and processes.
-No worries that the new systems you've bought in doesn't integrate with any of your existing tech.
+2. **Integration Station**: In-house development lets you blend your new solution with your existing systems and processes.
+No worrying that the new system you've bought in doesn't integrate with any of your existing tech.

-3. **Super Security**: Law firms deal with tons of confidential info every day.
+3. **(Potentially) Super Security**: We deal with tons of confidential info every day.
 Keeping the development in-house means you've got way more control over data security and keeping your clients' secrets safe.
-As long as you use standards, don't roll your own... please
+As long as you use standards, don't roll your own crypto... please

 4. **Saving That Cash**: Sure, the initial investment might be a bit steeper, but in the long run, you'll save some serious cash.
 No more licensing fees, and you can keep improving your software without shelling out extra cash.